Disney's streaming leap hooks 28.6 million subscribers, earnings beat forecasts

 Excluding certain items, Disney earned $1.53 per share, above the average analyst estimate of $1.44, according to IBES data from Refinitiv.
 Revenue rose to $20.9 billion, up 36% from a year earlier.

 The parks, experiences and products division posted operating income of $2.3 billion, up 9% from the prior year.

-Disney was forced to close both Shanghai Disney Resort and Hong Kong Disneyland in late January during the busy Chinese New Year holiday to help stop the spread of coronavirus.
+The unit will be hit in the current quarter, however, by the closings of Shanghai Disney Resort and Hong Kong Disneyland in late January to help China stop the spread of coronavirus.

-Closing the Shanghai park could hurt operating income in the second quarter by $135 million if the attraction is shuttered for two months, Chief Financial Officer Christine McCarthy said.

 Disney’s direct-to-consumer and international segment, the division that is spending big to build the streaming business, reported an operating loss of $693 million, below analyst expectations.